msjimc/AgileROH/README.md

 |-|
 |![Figure 8](images/figure8.jpg) |

 Figure 8: Feedback if input file format is totally wrong and the program crashes reading it.
 In this case a results text file was given a vcf file extension and then entered as a vcf data file.
 The program as attempted to read data that does not exist and crashed.
-This will create a cryptic error message
+This will create a cryptic error message, if the problem persists after checking the files format, you may need to contact me.